 Finding a DUI Attorney in Southern Utah

-Perhaps you know somebody that was pleased with their DUI/DWI attorney.
+Do you know somebody that was pleased with their DUI/DWI attorney?
 Referrals are great, but you need a face-to-face consultation before you hire a DUI lawyer.
-After meeting an attorney, you will either get a good idea of what it’s like to work with them.
+After meeting the attorney, you will get a good idea of what it’s like to work with them.
 If you don’t feel you are compatible, go on to the next attorney.
 At Palmer Litigation, we offer free consultations to anyone seeking legal representation.
 Click here to schedule yours today!

 Red Flags When Hiring A DUI Attorney

-Suppose you get a good first impression of the lawyer you meet with at a larger firm, then end up getting passed along to another attorney.
+You could get a good first impression of the lawyer you meet with at a larger firm, then end up getting passed along to another attorney.
 Larger firms may pass your case along to another, less-experienced attorney.
-Ask the person you’re speaking with if she will handle your case or assign it to another attorney.
-If this is the case, make sure to meet with that attorney in person.
-As you may not feel the same type of connection with a different lawyer. another red flag is a lawyer who makes many promises is likely untrustworthy and “in it” for the money.
+Ask the person you’re speaking with if they will handle your case or assign it to another attorney.
+Make sure to meet with that attorney.
+You may not feel the same type of connection with a different lawyer.
+Another red flag is a lawyer who makes a lot of promises.
+They are likely untrustworthy and “in it” for the money.
 However, if he explains potential penalties of your type of case in layman’s language (not legal ease) he likely knows his stuff.

 Does the firm focus on DUI cases?

-If the answer is yes, find out if the lawyer you’re speaking with has earned certifications or specific training in DUI/DWI law.
-For instance, an attorney who is board certified in the DUI/DWI realm by the National College for DUI Defense has gone through rigorous training for his specialty.
-After the potential attorney reads the documents about your DUI/DWI charges and any unfavorable evidence, ask for her assessment of your case.
+Find out if the lawyer you’re speaking with has earned certifications or specific training in DUI/DWI law.
+For instance, an attorney who is board certified in the DUI/DWI realm by the National College for DUI Defense, they have gone through rigorous training for their specialty.
+After the potential attorney reads the documents about your DUI/DWI charges and any unfavorable evidence, ask for their assessment of your case.

 Can a DUI lawyer decrease the negative influences on your case?

-Ask what steps the attorney would take to minimize the overall impact of a DWI on your life.
-For example, you could get fired, go to jail, and/or lose your driver’s license.
-You may get a mandatory breathalyzer hooked up in your automobile.
+Firstly discuss the steps the attorney would take to minimize the overall impact of a DWI on your life.
+For example, get fired, go to jail, and/or lose your driver’s license.
+Consequently, you may get a mandatory breathalyzer hooked up in your automobile.
 Find out if your potential lawyer could possibly get you a reduced sentence or even get the charges dropped.

 What are DUI Attorney Fees?

-Keep in mind, that you’re not looking for the cheapest lawyer in town.
+Keep in mind, you’re not looking for the cheapest lawyer in town.
 You’re looking for a quality attorney for a fair price.
 Typically, lawyers charge hourly rates.
-You will be billed for the time they work on your case.
-Find out their hourly rate and ask for a ballpark estimate of the time you will be charged.
+Ultimately you will be billed for the time they work on your case.
+In addition, find out their hourly rate and ask for a ballpark estimate of the time you will be charged.
 Some firms charge flat fees.
-Your one-time payment would cover their work on your case.
+Accordingly, your one-time payment would cover their work on your case.

 How to Engage DUI/DWI Attorneys

 If you are charged with DUI/DWI, schedule a free consultation with us to what you can learn about your case.
-This consultation may help to answer some of your questions.
+Undoubtedly, this consultation may help to answer some of your questions.